 The following list represents the best consumer offers for transferring your credit card balance to a 0 percent credit card.
 You can click on each respective card for more details or see the following list for more balance transfer offers.
 We have the a Citibank card rated number 1, since they offer by far, the longest balance transfer offer in the industry.
 However, Chase currently offers a 15 month balance transfer card without a transfer fee.
 If you need the longer time to pay off your debt, then Citi is a great opportunity.
 If you can pay off your debt within 15 months, then the Chase may be a better card for you.
 All of these cards are solid options, and have no annual fees.
 Be sure to click through and visit the credit card issuer’s site for more details and current terms and conditions.

 (18 months).
 The Citi® Diamond Preferred® Card is also among the leaders for the longest balance transfer offers: Get 0% Intro APR on Balance Transfers and Purchases for 18 months.
 After that, the APR will be 11.99%-21.99% based upon your creditworthiness.* There is a balance transfer fee of either $5 or 3% of the amount of each transfer.
-This card also features 24/7 access to personalized concierge service, special access to unforgettable live entertainment experiences through Citi Private Pass®, $0 Liability on unauthorized purchases, Citi® Identity Theft Solutions, and no annual fee.
-Apply for the Citi® Diamond Preferred® Card.
+This card also features Citi® Easy Deals(SM), a no fee program that gives you special access to online discounts, and 24/7 access to personalized concierge service help book your hotel rooms, flights and more.
+Cardmembers can enjoy special access to presale tickets, preferred seating, VIP packages, and unique entertainment experiences through Citi Private Pass(R).
+There is a $0 Liability on unauthorized purchases, Citi® Identity Theft Solutions, and No annual fee*.
+Apply Now for the Citi® Diamond Preferred® Card.

 (18 months).
-This version of the Discover it® card is very similar to the above card, with one major exception.
-It features a 0% Intro APR* on balance transfers for 18 months, and 0% Intro APR* on purchases for 6 months.
-After the intro periods, the variable purchase APR applies, currently 10.99% – 22.99%.
-Please visit the Discover website to learn more.
-Apply for the Discover it®.
+This version of the Discover it® card is very similar to the above card, with a notable exception: the terms for the 0% Intro APR for purchases and balance transfers.
+It features a 0% Intro APR* on balance transfers for 18 months.
+Then the variable purchase APR applies, currently 10.99% – 22.99%.
+A fee of 3% applies for each balance transferred.
+It also features a 0% Intro APR* on purchases for 6 months.
+Then the variable purchase APR applies, currently 10.99% – 22.99%.
+Please visit the Discover website to learn more, or *Click “Apply” to see rates, rewards, and free FICO® Credit Score terms and other information.
+Apply Now.

 How to evaluate 0% balance transfer credit card offers